 The trio spent three months stripping back the former convenience store to create the edgy, graffiti-decorated interior with timber tables they built themselves.
 The cafe has blossomed from these humble beginnings to become a Sydney favourite, with sisters in Rosebery and Byron Bay.

-Newer partners Jeff Bennett (who turned his neighbouring pizza restaurant into an extension of Three Blue Ducks) and Darren Robertson (former Tetsuya's head chef) strive to make every area of their business sustainable.
+Newer partners Jeff Bennett (who turned his neighbouring pizza restaurant into an extension of Three Blue Ducks), Darren Robertson (former Tetsuya's head chef) and Masterchef judge Andy Allen strive to make every area of their business sustainable.
 This can be seen in the cafe's backyard kitchen garden filled with banana trees, herbs, vegetables, beehives and chooks.
 They also try to minimise waste, using entire vegetables – from the stalks to the leaves – and secondary cuts of meat.

 The cafe draws a large breakfast crowd with its signature scrambled eggs with black sausage, pickled pear, herb salad and toast.
 Other ticks include Single O coffees; a poke bowl with poached egg, avocado, macadamia miso, brown rice, seaweed and gluten- free toast.